pustoj0/taxi-service/README.md

 - Install MySQL.
 - Install Tomcat 9.x.x version.
 - Fork this project and clone it.
 - Initialise a database.
-Use resources/init_db.sql file located in resources and run it in your DBMS.
+Use resources/init_db.sql file and run it in your DBMS.
 - Configure your database connection information in ConnectionUtil.java in java/util folder.
 - Configure your Tomcat.
 Use artifact to deploy - web-practice:war-exploded, Application context - "/".
 - Run this project using Tomcat's local server.